hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ![REVIGO_input](../img/revigo_input.png)

-Copy and paste the GO ids from `GOs_oe` into the search box, and submit.
+Open `GOs_oe.txt` and copy and paste the GO ids into the REVIGO search box, and submit.

 ![REVIGO_output](../img/revigo_output.png)